||| Purchase Your Rare Black and White Monkey Pictures |||

 A: The Mandrill found in Guinea, and Congo the largest species of monkeys in the world.

-A: The Lion-tailed Macaque is confined to tiny, isolated pockets of evergreen tropical forest in the Western Ghat Mountains in India.
+A: The Lion-tailed Macaque in our monkey images is confined to tiny, isolated pockets of evergreen tropical forest in the Western Ghat Mountains in India.

 A: The langur weighs close to 30 pounds with an average height of 24 inches tall.